Stop Me

-Stop Me is a compilation album by English band The Smiths.
+Stop Me is a Japanese exclusive compilation album by the English band the Smiths.
 It compiles the band's then-latest (but not last) three singles and their B-sides in reverse-chronological order.
-Stop Me was released in January 1988 by their Japanese record company, RCA Victor.
+Stop Me was released in January 1988 by their Japanese record label, RCA Victor.

 Background

-In 1987 The Smiths' UK record company, Rough Trade, planned to release three singles from the newly recorded Strangeways, Here We Come album.
+In 1987 the Smiths' UK record company, Rough Trade, planned to release three singles from the newly recorded Strangeways, Here We Come album.
 In August 1987 "Girlfriend in a Coma" was scheduled to be released as planned when news broke that the band had split up.
 This presented Rough Trade with a problem as no new material would be available to complement the other singles on their B-sides.
 It was decided to release the singles as planned, using archive material for B-sides.
 Singer Morrissey remained involved in the singles' sleeve design.